aaroexxt/current-website/public/content/pages/BikeComputer/bcomp.md

 # Conclusion

 Overall, this project was a fantastic foray into the world of microcontrollers and 3D design.
-Between designing for the outdoors (hint: hot glue!) and learning about rechargeable batteries, it set the stage for many future projects and in fact was incorporated into the electric EBike built a few years later.
+Between designing for the outdoors (hint: hot glue!) and learning about rechargeable batteries, it set the stage for many future projects.
+A more advanced version of the design was in fact incorporated into the electric EBike built a few years later.